anasbrn/hotel-management/README.md

 ### Client characteristics
 - Reserve a hotel.
-- search for hotels, filtring hotels by(Budget, distance, stars ...).
+- Search for hotels, filtring hotels by (Budget, distance, stars ...).
 - Authentication to his dashboard.
 - Edit and update informations of his account or delete his account.